elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/008-uses-for-modules.md

 As long as the two libraries were never loaded at the same time, there would be no issue.
 But as soon as someone loaded both libraries, some quite confusing behavior would happen.
 One might think that defining two different classes with the same name would lead to some sort of error being raised by Ruby, but with open classes, that is not the case.
 Ruby would actually apply the definitions of `Document` one after the other, with whatever file was required last taking precedence.
 The end result would in all likelihood be a very broken `Document` class that could generate neither XML nor PDF.

-But there really is no reason for this to happen, as long as both libraries take care to properly namespace things.
+But there is no reason for this to happen, as long as both libraries take care to namespace things.
 Shown below is an example of two `Document` classes that could co-exist peacefully.

 ```ruby
 # somewhere in your_xml_lib